quantify-os/quantify-scheduler/docs/source/index.md

 **API reference**
 ^^^^^^^^^^^^^^^^^

-A detailed description of the functions, modules, and objects included in Quantify-scheduler
+A detailed description of the functions, modules, and objects included in Quantify-scheduler.

 +++